vmware-archive/functions/incubator/kafka-connect/README.md

 ## Prepare the environment

-This example uses the Minio S3 clone to show case a kubeless pubsub function.
-Minio is configured to send notifications to Kafka, a function consumes those events and performs actions.
+This example uses the Debezium Kafka-Connect image to monitor a MySQL database and send events to a Kafka topic.
+A kubeless function will consume those events and performs actions.

-### Create Slack kubernetes secrets
+### Create Slack kubernetes secret

 Obtain your slack token from [this page](https://api.slack.com/custom-integrations/legacy-tokens) and then deploy a secret to kubernetes with this command: